 What if I need to update my personal information?

-You can update your personal information, such as income, address, and insurance, with VA Form 10-10EZR (Renewal Application for Health Benefits).
-Download Form 10-10EZR.
+To update your personal information, such as income, address, and insurance, fill out a Health Benefits Update Form (VA Form 10-10EZR).
+Download VA Form 10-10EZR.

 Mail this form and any supporting materials to:

 Health Eligibility Center